 AC: You put out a very fun social media presence….your band seems like the kind of guys you could really just hang out with.
 Have you put thought into the image your band emulates?
 Or is this organic?

-JL: Marketing and managing social media is a fun and yet also very daunting task.
+JL: Marketing and managing social media is a fun and yet also a very daunting task.
 I manage it all.
-Our band’s main purpose and function is that each member feels a no-stress and all-joy connection to the music.
+Our band’s main purpose and function are that each member feels a no-stress and all-joy connection to the music.
 We are brothers and friends and family and without that feeling, we would not care to exist.
 It helps put out the right vibe and deep down that is because we feel it on a very real level.

 AC: Your fans helped fund the recording of this album.
 Why do you think your fans are so willing to support you and eager to see you succeed?

 JL: This album would not exist without the incredible love and support we got from our fans through our fundraiser.
 Once we decided to make the album in LA and to track it live, we knew this was the album to press on vinyl.
 We were successful after a few weeks time and that sent us to LA feeling so much positive energy, most certainly fueling our ability to overcome obstacles and make the music the best we could.
 I know our fans are invested in hearing what this journey has meant for our sound and how far we’ve come since our last release and I cannot wait to share it.

 AC: If you could describe each of your band mates to a stranger (as a person and a musician), how would you describe them?
 And if they could describe you, what would they say?

 JL: Dave (Drago, bass) is dad.
 He’s the reason any of the music exists as he has engineered/recorded and produced all of our albums in his studio 1809 Studios (link).
 He’s got vision, he’s upfront and he sees the infinite potential in a song and person unlike anyone I’ve ever met.